- Syndicates underwrite and distribute new securities to the investing public

 When participating in an IPO of a CEF or preferred security, clients place a conditional offer to purchase shares of the syndicate offering.
-A conditional offer is not a firm order when placed, however a conditional offer will automatically convert to firm orders when the new issue prices and shares are allocated.
+A conditional offer is not a firm order when placed, however a conditional offer will automatically convert to a firm order when the new issue prices and shares are allocated.
 It is important to understand your rights when placing a conditional offer.
 Clients have the ability to cancel conditional offers prior to the issue pricing; this can be accomplished by contacting your financial advisor prior to the pricing and allocation, or by calling Ameriprise Financial at 1.800.862.7919, Option 3, Option 1.
 Once the issue is priced, the shares will be posted in your account after the effectiveness of the registration statement.
 Note that in the case of an IPO which is oversubscribed, shares may be allocated on a pro-rata basis, if available.

 Take the next step

 If you would like more information about how CEFs or preferred securities may fit into your current investment strategy, or to learn about any available syndicate offerings, consult with your Ameriprise financial advisor or locate an advisor near you.